gmservocombustion/ubuntu-reinit-mysql/README.md

 Third step: Go to /home/{username}/ folder and clone this repository

-Finnaly step: run the next scrip
+Finnaly step: run the script

     sudo ./ubuntu-reinit-mysql